hapax/hapax.github.io/assets/simple-physics.md

 This is called *Stokes' law* in honour of its discoverer.
 But we got pretty darn close with a few lines of algebra!

-We finish this example by calculating the *terminal velocity* of water droplets in a cloud.
+*Why clouds float.* We finish this example by calculating the *terminal velocity* of water droplets in a cloud.
 This will help explain why clouds float and rain falls!
 First, consider the general case of a slowly falling sphere.